davidmckennirey/davidmckennirey.github.io/_posts/2021-06-02-bastion-write-up.md

 ### Validating The Password

-So it seems like the password that `secretsdump.py` found was actually the password for the 'L4mpje' user.
+So it seems like the default password that `secretsdump.py` found was actually the password for the 'L4mpje' user.
 We can quickly confirm this using any number of tools, but I'm going to use my favorite windows exploitation swiss army knife, [CrackMapExec][cme].

 ```bash
 $ cme smb 10.10.10.134 -u 'L4mpje' -p 'bureaulampje'